 Maryland's Ignition Interlock Program remains an important part of the state's comprehensive approach to reducing impaired driving crashes and the devastating impact these crashes have on families and communities.
 Each year, the IIP prevents thousands of attempts to drive while impaired by alcohol, while allowing responsible participants to continue to drive.

-Despite the impacts of the COVID-19 State of Emergency on program participation, ignition interlock devices continue to protect travelers on Maryland's streets and highways.
+Ignition interlock devices continue to protect travelers on Maryland's streets and highways.

 To learn more about Maryland's highway safety programs, see https://zerodeathsmd.gov/